AbhijitBiradar/HTTP-Status-Codes/README.md

 The 504 Gateway Timeout response code means that the server acting as a gateway could not get a response time.

+504 Gateway Timeout, the server was acting as a gateway or proxy and did not receive a timely response from the upstream server

 ### HTTP Status Code 505: “HTTP Version Not Supported.”